jdelrue/info_grid/docs/roadmap/readme.md

 ## TFGrid 1.1.0 (Sept 2019)

+First production release but we maintain the Beta label.

 ### NEW: Decentralized Apps

-- OpenPages (software which empowers this tool, alternative to Facebook)
+Our community asked us to focus on enduser facing apps for the first production release.

+- OpenPages (alternative to Facebook): everyone can now create their own '''Facebook'''
-- OpenBrowser (browser running in grid)
+- OpenBrowser (browser running in grid): privacy & freedom for all
-- OpenMeeting (alternative to zoom/skype/hangout but decentralized)
+- OpenMeeting (alternative to zoom/skype/hangout but decentralized): allow anyone to communicate, everywhere
 - OpenPublish (wiki & web publishing system)
 - OpenFiles (filemanager, alternative to e.g. dropbox)
 - OpenDocs (office alternative running in cloud) based on OnlyOffice
 - OpenBiz (ERP system with CRM, …) based on Odoo

 Everyone will be able to provision their own private version of above described apps on top of the grid.
 All integrated with our 3bot mobile app.

 ### NEW: Blockchain As A Service

+Help resolve the blockchain dilema problem.

 - Run HyperLedger (ethereum compatible), Rivine (our own) on top of our TFGrid (more blockchains to follow)
 - Human empowered blockchain: together with friends launch a blockchain, no-one can access or manipulate the blockchain, consensus required between the group to start or invalidate the blockchain.
 - Benefits: easy = deploy a blockchain<5 min, cost effective, much more secure (no-one can interact with the code), real decentralized

 ### NEW: BCDB = BlockChain DataBase

+A True scalable blockchain Database.

 - A true distributed, decentralized database (ledger)
 - Store any information (e.g. contracts, …)